 The people on the island are beautiful and we don’t mean only their kind character but also their appearance and features.
 Most of the girls have afros decorated with flowers and barrettes, converted into braids or funny buns.
 Like men, they wear colorful clothes and smile often.

 The music of the Islands is not limited only to the amazing Cesaria Evora.
 Obviously you can find many artists following her style, singing about longing and loss.
 But Cape Verdean music has also a second face, full of joy, happiness, with fast rhythm and vivid melody.
 To check it out and dance to it like a crazy chicken click here.

 As we didn’t find any hosts except in Praia, we decided to go with the flow and explore the island without a specified plan.
 After leaving Praia we have visited most of the cities and towns asking for a place to sleep in churches.

 We have visited the oldest settlement in Cape Verde called Cidade Velha.
 This place was also one of the first African slave markets.
 People were brought here from the African Continent, sold at the market square and sent with ships to Europe and the Americas.

-Later on we visited Tarrafal, Marta’s favorite town on the island.
+Later on, we visited Tarrafal, Marta’s favorite town on the island.
 We took a long night walk and visited the beach.
-Ben on the other hand liked Assomada more.
+Ben, on the other hand, liked Assomada more.
 Visiting this inland city we found ourselves in the middle of a music festival.
-It made our stay real fun.
+It made our stay really fun.

 Even though Cape Verdean cities are beautiful and cosy, nothing compares to the nature of the island.
 We took our time while hiking through the magnificent, green hills and mountains of Santiago.
 We climbed the highest (not that high though) mountain range of the island called Sierra Malagueta and couldn’t’ get enough of all the spectacular landscapes.
 Walking and hitchhiking from one village to another we followed cobbled roads and admired the breathtaking nature.